cmake-basis/BASIS/doc/standard/modules.rst

 project that is currently being configured is a module of another project (i.e., ``PROJECT_IS_MODULE`` is ``TRUE``) or a top-level project (i.e., ``PROJECT_IS_MODULE`` is ``FALSE``).

-As modules are more or less independent subprojects, which might even be maintained by different persons, it is desireable that naming conflicts are handled automatically by the top-level project.
-Therefore, if the CMake variable ``BASIS_USE_MODULE_NAMESPACES`` is set to ``ON``, BASIS will take actions to avoid naming conflicts.
-For example, the CMake build target names are prepended by the name of the module in lowercase followed by a dot (.) as namespace separator.
-By default, the ``BASIS_USE_MODULE_NAMESPACES`` option is, however, set to ``OFF``.
-Even though modules shall be developed as independent from each other or the top-level project as applicable, are they yet considered to be closely related and their sources kept in the same repository.
-If a more loose coupling of projects is desired, these should be separate projects with separate repositories.
-These may then be distributed, configured, and build as part of a common superproject.

 .. todo::